 The BAY EMT Program was created in 2002 in Oakland, California.
 The program was originally designed to teach the EMT curriculum to Oakland high school students.
 Our current recruitment efforts have expanded to include young adults from the inner-cities of all neighboring bay area communities.

-BAY EMT is a community organization designed to provide scholarships and career development to students who are accepted into our programs.
+BAY EMT is a community based organization designed to provide education, mentoring and career development to students who are accepted into our programs.